What Is A Profit Sharing Plan?

 The various types of the employee profit sharing plan are elaborated below.

 The employees covered under this qualified profit sharing plan are given cash or stock of the organization or company at the end of every year or quarter, as the case may be.
 Thus they are given instant results of their efforts in the organization.
 The main disadvantage of this type of plan is that the employees are taxed on this additional income as a regular income.

 #2 – Deferred Plans

 The profit sharing plan for small business is directed into a specific fund known as the trust fund, which provides the rewards to the employees at a later date, often on the employees’ retirement.
 Accordingly, immediate taxation on the employees’ incomes is avoided under a deferred plan.
 Further, the qualified investment plan provides employees with various investment choices.
 Also, the retirement pay increases as and when the contribution increases.

 #3 – Combination Plan

-Suppose a company, ABC corporation, earns an annual profit if $500,000.
-This company employs three employees, X, Y, Z. Now, all the employees earn an income of $400,000, $200,000, and $400,000, respectively.
+Suppose a company, ABC corporation, earns an annual profit of $500,000.
+This company employs three employees, X, Y, and Z. Now, all the employees earn an income of $400,000, $200,000, and $400,000, respectively.
 The company has a policy of a 10%profit sharing plan.

 Hence the profit of $50,000 ( being 10% of 500,000 ) is shared among the employees as under: